 Again, I liked all that.
 It's giving the show personality.
 Regardless of whether you personally might prefer a less spiky message, you can't say this isn't distinctive.
 Besides, the show's arguing its points thoughtfully and is consistently taking a distinctive, principled intellectual position.
 Look at its discussion on whether to negotiate with the terrorists in ep.5, for instance.
 My main problem with the thematic content is that the intra-school bigotry and prejudice (which the show's attacking, by the way) is such a strong element in the first story arc that it's slightly jarring when it vanishes almost entirely from the rest of the show.

-At the end of the day, though, this is a thoughtful show with a strong storyline, awesome fight scenes and quite a lot of violence.
-It's nice to see such well-controlled use of a full 26-episode run.
-Tatsuya could perhaps be called the show's weak point, being ridiculously brilliant at everything and oddly uninvolved in the finale to boot.
-By that point, he's turned into a plot device rather than a character.
-However the problematic content I actively like, from the incest to the politics.
+This is a thoughtful show with a strong storyline, awesome fight scenes and quite a lot of violence.
+It makes well-controlled use of its 26-episode run.
+Tatsuya is arguably the show's weak point, being ridiculously brilliant at everything and oddly uninvolved in the finale.
+By that point, he's a plot device rather than a character.
+The problematic content, though, I actively like, from the incest to the politics.
 It stops the show from getting bland.
 There's a lot of exploration of magical engineering and physics, but I liked that too.
 The characters are badass.
 Their enemies are willing to launch invasions.
 It's pretty cool, I think.